wormhole-foundation/example-native-token-transfers/evm/README.md

 #### Environment Setup

+Note: **All Chain IDs set in the deployment environment files and configuration files should be the Wormhold Chain ID**

 Copy the sample environment file located in `env/` into the target subdirectory of your choice (e.g., `testnet` or `mainnet`) and prefix the filename with your blockchain of choice:

 ```